rchiba/rchiba.github.com/_posts/2018-09-20-my-farewell-to-tint.markdown

 ---
 layout: post
 title: My Farewell to TINT
-description: If you're connected to me or anyone else at TINT, you might know that we've been looking for someone to take the keys to our company for quite some time.
+description: If you're connected to me or anyone else at TINT, you might know that we've been looking for someone to take the keys to our company.
 tags:
-- A TAG
+- work
 status: publish
 type: post
 published: true